-Figure 24.
-Bin store fusible link and sprinkler are located in the bin store.
+Figure 38.
+Bin store fusible link and sprinkler

 Dry riser outlets were provided on all even floors.
 There was also what appeared to be an autodial system which was assumed to automatically call the Fire Service on detection in the common area or link to a monitoring station who then call them.